 The Chautauqua Auditorium is open from May through September and is heated and cooled by Mother Nature.
 This means that there is no air conditioning or heating in the venue.
 We have recently installed two large evaporative coolers, as well as two Big Ass Fans (really the name!) in the ceiling to help lower the temperature of the building and keep air moving on hot nights.
 The Auditorium’s temperature is also regulated slightly by raising or lowering the sliders on the sides of the building.
 For maximum comfort, we suggest keeping an eye on the weather forecast and dressing appropriately.
 It has snowed every month in Colorado so if the temperature is looking frosty, we suggest bringing a blanket, warm hat, jacket and gloves.
 On warmer nights, bringing a water bottle to stay hydrated is recommended.

 In addition to reserved seating, the Chautauqua Auditorium features three types of general admission (GA) seating- padded chairs, theater seats, and wooden benches (please see seating chart for more information).
 All GA seating is available on a first come, first served basis.
 The wooden benches are the original benches from 1898!
 To make yourself more comfortable on these benches, you may want to consider bringing a padded seat insert like those used at football or outdoor venues.

 Chautauqua Auditorium is a non-smoking facility.
-Smoking of any substance is strictly prohibited inside the venue and within 15 feet of the exterior of the building.
-Use of any smoking or vaping devices, including electronic cigarettes is prohibited.
+Smoking of any substance is strictly prohibited inside the venue.

 There is no plumbing in the Auditorium.
 Restrooms are located approximately 100 yards north of the Auditorium at the Dining Hall.